 Universal studentship acceptance deadline for NERC DTP and CDT studentships

-Please note: All NERC Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs) have agreed to adhere to an annual universal acceptance deadline for PhD studentship offers.
+Please note: All NERC doctoral training partnerships (DTPs) and Centres for Doctoral Training (CDTs) have agreed to adhere to an annual universal acceptance deadline for PhD studentship offers.
 The annual universal acceptance deadline for NERC PhD studentship offers will fall on the third Wednesday of March each year.
 Any offer made by a NERC DTP or CDT should include details of the universal acceptance deadline for that year.

 The purpose of the annual universal acceptance deadline is to ensure that PhD applicants who have applied for multiple studentship opportunities, and may therefore receive multiple offers, do not have to make a decision on the studentship they wish to accept before knowing the outcome of all of their applications.